 Deadline for submissions: 15 June 2021, 23:59 London time

 The deadline is for submissions of near-complete work.
-We would eventually consider abstracts submitted no later than six weeks before this deadline to allow for an initial screening and further development so that the near-complete work can still be submitted by the deadline.
+For works that are less complete, but fit well with the call’s theme, abstracts will also be considered.
+These should be submitted no later than six weeks before this deadline to allow for an initial screening and further development so that the near-complete work can still be submitted by the deadline.
 No prior abstract submission is required should the near-complete work be submitted by the deadline.

 We publish work in a variety of formats and media bringing together peer-reviewed research, design and policy proposals, activist and community voices, visual arts and creative writing, in a critical and analytical discourse on the city created by the strength of a diversity of perspectives from the Global North and the Global South.